This is one of six pages about consumer magazine publishers, listed alphabetically, and their magazines. List of publishers on this page to the right.

 Late 2006 and early 2007 saw a focus on websites: Now; whatsontv.co.uk; InStyle; a homes portal, www.housetohome.co.uk to add to three existing homes websites based on specific titles; and the appointment of several digital executives.

-IPC was formed in the 1960s by the merger of Britain's three largest magazine publishers: Newnes, Odhams and Amalgamated.
-It was known as the 'Ministry of Magazines' but its core weekly titles - including Woman, Woman's Own and Tit-Bits - saw big sales declines in the late 1950s and again in the 1970s, with steady declines inbetween and since.
+The International Publishing Corporation Ltd was formed in 1963 by the merger of Britain's three largest magazine publishers: Newnes, Odhams and Fleetway (Amalgamated) under the ownership of Reed International, a conglomerate with its roots in paper-making.
+Five years later, this became IPC Magazines.
+It was known in the industry as the 'Ministry of Magazines' but its core weekly titles - including Woman, Woman's Own and Tit-Bits - saw big sales declines in the 1960s and again in the 1970s, with steady declines inbetween and since.
 For example, Woman fell from almost 3m sales a week in 1958 to a tenth of that in 2010.
+After being spun off by Reed, IPC fell into the hands of venturer capitalists and it was sold on to US media group Time Warner in 2001.
+IPC was renamed Time Inc UK in 2014 after Time Inc was spun off from Time Warner.

 |Sept 2000||'UK's leading consumer publisher'||'almost 100 brands||350m copies sold every year|